 In other words, four training sessions resulted in far more muscle mass and upper body 1RM strength (strangely not in lower body strength though).

-The researchers also found that the effects of volume were much more significant in younger adults than in older ones, and that women benefited slightly more than the guys – probably because women can naturally handle higher volumes of training in comparison.
+The researchers also found that the effects of volume were much more significant in younger adults than in older people and that women benefited slightly more than men – probably because women can naturally handle higher volumes of training in comparison.

 Key Point: Training more frequently leads to a significant increase in muscle mass, probably due to higher training volumes.

 Testosterone is a natural steroid hormone produced in the Leydig cells of your testes.
-It has both anabolic and androgenic properties and is responsible for a number of benefits:
+It has both anabolic and androgenic properties and provides a number of benefits:

 Muscle mass gains, training frequency, and testosterone are all inter-related.
 But the exact number of workouts you need to maximize testosterone production is individual to you.

 Most guys find that 3-5 workouts per week (with a recovery week every 4-6 weeks) works best.
-The frequency is high enough to build slabs of strong, functional muscle without leading to burn out and fatigue.
+The frequency is high enough to build muscle without leading to burn out and fatigue.

 However, if that sounds too high for your current fitness levels, aim for 3 strength-based workouts per week and build from there.

-Research shows that while arm curls and leg extension have some value in a muscle-building program, it’s the bigger compound exercises that take testosterone to the next level.
+Research shows that while arm curls and leg extension have some value in a muscle-building program, it’s the more significant compound exercises that take testosterone to the next level.

 A study by strength training legend Bill Kraemer [4] found that compound exercises – ones that use multiple muscle groups – were optimal for boosting testosterone.
 And this has been supported by other research too [5].